 As a creative director working in a corporate environment, there are a lot of restrictions.
-My team and I develop many concepts but someone else is always has the final say on the direction we take.
-It is exhilarating (and a bit overwhelming!) to consider the possibilities of a platform where I can exercise total freedom to put out what I think is the best creative expression.
+My team and I develop many concepts but someone else generally has the final say on the direction we take.
+It is nice to have a place where I can exercise the freedom to develop my own creative expression.

 Do you have a favourite meal?
 The kind that transports you back in time, bringing a flood of memories with it?
 I have many, but one of my earliest food memories was Dad’s spaghetti sauce.
 Meaty, rich and loaded with pepperonis, he would simmer it for hours.
 I still remember those Saturday afternoons, the smell of it wafting through the house.
 Waiting for dinner seemed to take an eternity!
 Then we would gather, it would be served and we would and slice up our spaghetti noodles with our forks and knives (so much faster than twirling!) and dig into the family feast.

-I’m learning as I go and would love to hear from you along the journey.
+I’m learning as I go and would love to hear from you.
 What are your feasting traditions, those favourites you keep going back to?
 Where did you pick them up—from a beloved family member, close friend, virtual friend?
 And how do you organize and document your own personal food heritage?